 - elicit and resolve ambivalence

 - develop the discrepancy

-Dr. Cole can provide workshop learning for groups and/or individual coaching in the advanced skills by contacting him at email@example.com or through the “contact us” tab above.
-Learners can also receive advanced skills training through the Centre for Comprehensive Motivational Interventions (CCMI).
+Dr. Cole can provide individual coaching or workshop learning for groups in the advanced skills by contacting him at email@example.com or through the “contact us” tab above.
+Learners can also receive advanced skills training through the Centre for Collaboration, Motivation, and Innovation (CCMI).
+(CCMI).